Understanding and Managing Your Child’s Anticipatory Anxiety

 If anticipatory anxiety becomes too severe to manage with support and coping skills, consider bringing in a mental health professional.
 A licensed therapist can dig into the reasons behind the anxiety and develop personalized coping strategies for your child.

-Cognitive behavioral therapy, or CBT, is a common treatment modality that works well for anticipation anxiety.
-CBT helps children understand their thoughts and feelings and to identify the connection between those events and their own behaviors.
-With the help of their therapist, your child can learn how to challenge their anxious beliefs in the moment.
+Cognitive behavioral therapy, or CBT, is a common treatment that works well for anticipation anxiety.
+CBT helps children understand their thoughts and feelings.
+They’ll learn to identify the connection between those events and their own behaviors.
+With the help of their therapist, your child can reframe their thought patterns, replacing catastrophic thinking with realistic perspectives.

-Anticipatory anxiety can be disruptive, diminishing your child’s enthusiasm for new activities or adventures, but learning if a child’s symptoms are due to anxiety can also help you recognize when it’s time to seek help.
+Anticipatory anxiety can be extremely disruptive, diminishing your child’s enthusiasm for new activities or adventures.
 Remind your child that it’s normal to be anxious about the future, and reassure them you’re available to talk through their worries.
-Teaching your child to practice mindfulness and other self-care techniques—and calling in the professionals if needed—can help you to manage your child’s anticipatory anxiety and fortunately there are proven treatments available to manage the condition.

-For help with a child’s anticipatory anxiety, start with a free consultation from a licensed Handspring Health therapist today.
+Teaching your child coping techniques and calling in the professionals if needed can help manage your child’s anticipatory anxiety.
+For help, get a free consultation from a licensed Handspring Health therapist today.